Plumbing compressed air has been a topic that a lot of folks have posted questions on.

-So much so, that I think it useful to have pages specifically about that topic, as the how-to of plumbing compressed air seems to be of interest to the DIY (Do It Yourselfer) and the industrial mechanic.
+So much so that I have created a forum page specifically about that plumbing compressed, a topic that seems to be of interest to many DIY (Do It Yourselfer) and the industrial plant-air mechanic.

-Since there are not too many plumbing applications for compressed air where water spraying out along with the air is a good thing you will need to attack the water problem at the source.
-That is part of good plumbing of compressed air
+Since there are not too many air applications where water spraying out along with the compressed air is a good thing, you will need to attack the water problem at the source.
+That is part of good plumbing of compressed air and is covered in the pages on this site.

-If you do not have a filter installed upstream from the air regulator on your home compressor, and if you are using your compressor for longer than a couple of minutes at a stretch, and since most of your compressed air-using applications do not like water flowing through them, I recommend you install a compressed air filter first where the air exits the tank and before the regulator.
+If you do not have a filter installed upstream from the air regulator on your home compressor, and if you are using your compressor for longer than a couple of minutes at a stretch I recommend you install a compressed air filter right before the air regulator on the discharge line from your compressor.

 Here are complete details on compressed air filters; well worth reading now.